dokdar/10x-cards/.ai/mobile-navigation.md

 ### Bottom Navigation

-- Fixed position at the bottom of the viewport
+- Fixed position at the bottom of the viewport.
-- Four equal-width navigation items:
+- The navigation items will adapt based on the user's authentication status to provide a contextual experience.
+- **For authenticated users**, it will display four items for full functionality:
   1. **Home** (🏠) - Dashboard/Welcome
   2. **Generator** (⚡) - AI flashcard creation
   3. **Review** (📚) - Active review sessions
   4. **Profile** (👤) - User settings and logout
+- **For guest users**, the navigation focuses on authentication:
+  1. **Home** (🏠) - Dashboard/Welcome
+  2. **Log In** (→) - A clear call-to-action to sign in or register.
+- The `Generator` and `Review` items are hidden for guests.
-- Active state indication for current view
+- Active state indication for the current view.
-- Consistent with modern mobile app patterns
-- Dark theme by default (matching current design)
-- Minimum touch target: 44x44px
+- Minimum touch target: 44x44px.

 ### View Transitions